billfitzgerald/personal-privacy-security/README.md

 Safe(r) Browsing
 ----------------

 Going online exposes us to the [wonderfulness of the internet](https://duckduckgo.com/?q=omg+cat+videos&ia=videos), but that wonderfulness also brings the fetid practice of tracking and behavioral-advertising technology.
 Due to the [ongoing](http://arstechnica.com/security/2016/03/big-name-sites-hit-by-rash-of-malicious-ads-spreading-crypto-ransomware/) and [well-documented](http://www.computerworld.com/article/2987036/application-security/after-pushing-malware-ad-networks-also-used-for-ddos.html) overlap [between malware](https://threatpost.com/ad-networks-ripe-for-abuse-via-malvertising/111840/) and [adtech](http://www.theverge.com/2015/8/25/9202301/advertising-malware-malvertising-statistics-flash-vulnerability), we document protections against tracking as an effective [defense against exposure](http://www.businessinsider.com/android-malware-spreads-using-google-adsense-advertising-network-kaspersky-researchers-2016-8) to [various forms](https://arstechnica.com/security/2024/06/mac-info-stealer-malware-distributed-through-google-ads/) of malware.
+The connections betwee social media and malware continue to evolve, as [Meta continues to fail](https://www.bitdefender.com/en-us/blog/labs/unmasking-the-sys01-infostealer-threat-bitdefender-labs-tracks-global-malvertising-campaign-targeting-meta-business-pages/) to protect their users from malware attacks.

 And even if adtech wasn't commonly used to deliver malware, it should still be blocked for one core reason: unnamed companies, who we don't know, who haven't asked our consent, who don't have our best interests at heart, have no right to know what I'm doing online.
 I don't go online so The Trade Desk can exist.
 The data broker and adtech industries justify their ever-expanding quest to collect and retain more information about us with the disingenuous question of "where is the harm?"